antakasa/ulkolinja-videofeature/README.md

-This repository has files and instructions on how to create new Ulkolinja video feature project – including setting up the content system where content creators can edit the site without touching the source files.
-Assuming you have some understanding on basic Git operations and Fynd, the whole process shouldn't take more than an hour.
+This repository has files and instructions on how to create a new Ulkolinja video feature project.
+These include setting up the content system where content creators can edit the site without touching the source files.
+Assuming you have some understanding on basic Git operations and Fynd, the whole process shouldn't take more than an hour or two.

 Prerequisities